influx6/shogun/readme.md

 ```

 - Build shogun based package files without generating binaries

 Run this if the shogun files and directories exists right in the root directory.

 ```bash
 shogun build -skip
 ```

-- Build a shogun based package files in a directory
+- Build a shogun based package files from a directory

 ```bash
 shogun build -d=./examples
 ```

 - Build a shogun based package files in a directory and only generate binary for
-root files
+root shogun files

 ```bash
 shogun build -skipsub -d=./examples